Juventus take eighth straight Serie A crown with Fiorentina win | Goal.com

 It also marks a first Serie A for Ronaldo, who has contributed 19 goals to the Juve cause in the league so far this season in his maiden campaign since joining from Real Madrid in 2018.

-The team's glittering run of success dates back to the 2011-12 season, when under the stewardship of Antonio Conte they lifted their first silverware since the breaking of the Calciopoli scandal with that year's Scudetto.
+The team's glittering run of success dates back to the 2011-12 season when, under the stewardship of Antonio Conte, they lifted their first silverware since the breaking of the Calciopoli scandal in 2006 with that year's Scudetto.

-Conte went on to win the next two titles before leaving in the summer of 2014 to take the Italy job and his replacement Allegri has continued Juve's dominance with four Scudetti in as many seasons since taking over from the ex-Chelsea boss.
+Conte went on to win the next two titles before leaving in the summer of 2014 to take the Italy job.
+His replacement Allegri has continued Juve's dominance with four Scudetti in as many seasons since taking over from the ex-Chelsea boss.

 This latest victory marks Juventus' 35th Serie A title, just short of double the number achieved by nearest rivals Milan, who have prevailed on 18 occasions.